retrohub-org/docs/user_guide/setup/01-install.rst

 Download
 ========

 RetroHub can be downloaded from `GitHub releases <https://github.com/retrohub-org/retrohub/releases>`_.
-The current latest release is `v0.2.0-beta <https://github.com/retrohub-org/retrohub/releases/tag/v0.2.0-beta>`_.

 RetroHub is available for **Windows**, **macOS** and **Linux**.